JBostroem96/indieProject/Sources.md

 https://thorben-janssen.com/hibernate-enum-mappings/ was of great help when trying to map enum using hibernate

+https://stackoverflow.com/a/36168984 I had some issues with the parent being deleted upon child deletion.
+This helped.

 https://stackoverflow.com/a/35805892 was of great help when I wanted to sort by a specific column

 https://stackoverflow.com/a/62796320 was helpful when trying to force the footer to the bottom of the page